U.S. tabloid sued over coverage of girl missing in Aruba

-BIRMINGHAM, Alabama (Reuters) - The mother of Natalee Holloway, an American teenager who disappeared in Aruba seven years ago, has sued the supermarket tabloid National Enquirer for publishing articles about her daughter that it knew were false in order to increase sales.
+BIRMINGHAM, Ala., June 21 (Reuters) - The mother of Natalee Holloway, an American teenager who disappeared in Aruba seven years ago, has sued the supermarket tabloid National Enquirer for publishing articles about her daughter that it knew were false in order to increase sales.

 Beth Holloway, in a suit filed in federal court in Birmingham, Alabama, said the coverage over seven years caused her “emotional stress so severe that no reasonable person could be expected to endure it.”